Clinical Speech Pathology 1 PG (10268.2)

 Please ensure you only provide your student ID number.
 Do NOT put your name on your assignment.

-Assessments will be moderated in accordance with the Faculty of Health Moderation Guidelines before they are returned to students.
-A copy of the guidelines can be found on UCLearn.
+Assessments will be moderated in accordance with the University of Canberra Moderation Guidelines before they are returned to students.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.